the-ahuja-lab/AgeXtend/README.md

 ```
 >>> smiles = ['ClCC=C', 'C=CCOC(=O)CC(C)C']
 ```
-Create an AgeXtend type object of any query compounds of interest (i.e. list of canonical SMILES)
+Create an AgeXtend type object to featurize your query compounds (i.e. list of canonical SMILES)
 ```
 >>> agex_obj = Predictor.featurize(smiles)
 ```
-Use the AgeXtend object for Anti-Aging property predictions
+Use the AgeXtend object for further predictions
 ```
 >>> output = Predictor.predict(agex_obj)
 ```
-To get the list of result dataframes produced as output
+Get the list of resulting dataframes that are part of the rest of the modules
 ```
 >>> output.keys()
-dict_keys(['Anti_Aging_Prediction', 'HallMarks_Status', 'HallMarks_Probabilities'])
+dict_keys(['Anti_Aging_Prediction', 'Explainability_Status', 'Explainability_Probabilities'])
 ```
-**Note:** HallMarks_Probabilities will be empty by default, unless selected otherwise by additional arguments
+**Note:** Explainability_Probabilities will be empty by default, unless selected otherwise by additional arguments.

-To get any specific result dataframe
+To get result dataframe of any specific module
 ```
->>> output['HallMarks_Status']
+>>> output['Explainability_Status']
 ```

 #### Additional arguments: